 An Advocate with the Father

-2 My little children, I am writing you these things so you will not sin.
+2 My little children, I am writing you these things so that you will not sin.
 But if anyone does sin, we have an Advocate1 with the Father, Jesus Christ the righteous.
-2 And he himself is an atoning sacrifice2 for our sins, and not for ours alone, but also for those of the whole world.3 3 And this is how we know we have come to know him: if we keep his commandments.
+2 And he himself is the propitiation2 for our sins, and not for ours alone, but also for those of the whole world.3 3 And this is how we know we have come to know him: if we keep his commandments.
 4 He who says, “I’ve come to know him” but doesn’t keep his commandments—he is a liar, and the truth is not in him.
 5But whoever keeps his word—truly, in him the love of God has been perfected.
 This is how we know we are in him: 6 He who says he abides in him should also walk just as he walked.

 A Commandment New and Old

-7 Beloved friends, I am not writing you a new commandment, but an old one, a commandment you have had from the very beginning; the old commandment is the message4 that you heard.
+7 Beloved friends, I am not writing you a new commandment, but an old one, a commandment you’ve had from the very beginning; the old commandment is the message4 that you heard.
 8 On the other hand, I am indeed writing you a new commandment, one that is true in him and in5 you, because the darkness is passing away and the true light is already shining.
 9 He who says he is in the light but hates his brother is in the darkness, and has been even until now.
 10 He who loves his brother abides in the light, and in him there is no cause for stumbling.
 11 But he who hates his brother is in the darkness, and walks in the darkness, and has no idea where he is going, because the darkness has blinded his eyes.

 Comfort and Admonition for God’s Family

-12 I am writing to you, little children, because your sins are forgiven you for his name’s sake.
+12 I am writing to you, little children, because your sins have been forgiven you for his name’s sake.
 13 I am writing to you, fathers, because you have come to know him who has been from the beginning.
 I am writing to you, young men, because you have triumphed over the evil one.
-I have written to you, children, because you have come to know the Father.
-14 I have written to you, fathers, because you have come to know him who has been from the beginning.
+14 I have written to you, children, because you have come to know the Father.
+I have written to you, fathers, because you have come to know him who has been from the beginning.
 I have written to you, young men, because you are strong, and the word of God abides in you, and you have triumphed over the evil one.